iAvoe/CCNA-Security-210-260-Module-2-Review/README.md

 **Explain Wi-Fi Protected Access 2 (WPA2):**
  - 2 types: WPA2 personal & WPA2 enterprise
  - Personal: DES-CCMP encryption
- - Enterprise: AES encryption, but still supports TKIP
+ - Enterprise: AES encryption, but outside the standard some devices still supports TKIP

+**Explain 802.11i:**
-**Explain 802.11i:** known as "Robust Security Network" (RSN), a standard that contributes to WPA, WPA2 and later technologies
+ - known as "Robust Security Network" (RSN), a standard that contributes to WPA, WPA2 and later technologies

+**Explain Wi-Fi Protected Access 3 (WPA3):**
+ - *Brute Force Protection*: more secure even with weaker passwords
+ - *Public Network Privacy*: every end-device's traffics are encrypted, even when no passwords are set for the WiFi
+ - *Internet of Things (IoT) Security*: development of basline security makes WPA3 better with IoT networks
+ - 192-bit AES encryption